 While you can choose between a 30″, 40″ and 44″ model, we think the 40″ Masterbuilt is the best value if you’re looking for a larger smoker on a budget.
 This is one of the best vertical propane smokers under $200.

 With Masterbuilt products you get a large online community so it’s easy to get tips & advice to help you get the most out of your smoker.

-We definitely recommend making some of the smoker enhancements outlined below with this smoker.
+We definitely recommend making some of the smoker enhancements outlined at the bottom of this guide with this smoker.
 If you use the factory chip tray you may have some issues with the wood catching fire.